ryandejaegher/hugo-starter/content/articles/fix-the-most-common-design-mistake-on-squarespace.md

 We can use CSS and the **EM** unit to set our text width relative to the font-size and get close to that character range.

-**What is the EM unit**?
+### What is the EM unit?

-EMs are known as a relative length unit.
+### EMs are known as a relative length unit.
 It's value is based on the nearest element's font-size value.

 So if the font size for the blog is **16px**, then **1em = 16px**.